cihanb/kubernetesdemo_rp/README.md

 _Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise Pack (Redis<sup>e</sup> Pack) fast.
 It certainly isn't intended for production use._

 ## Requirements
-When performing the steps, I used latest [Google Cloud SDK](https://cloud.google.com/sdk/) on MacOS.
-There may be slight differences with other operating systems.
+The steps below were performed using the latest [Google Cloud SDK](https://cloud.google.com/sdk/) on MacOS.
+There may be slight differences in detailed instructions with another operating system.

 ## Step #1 - Create a kubernetes cluster on Google Cloud
 On your Google Cloud console, click on "Container Engine" option on the left nav and create a new cluster.